 Nute tied it up with four minutes left in regulation.
 Then O’Keefe buried a 3, and Boggio iced it with shots from the charity stripe.

-The Hinsdale seniors, which include O’Keefe, Nichols, Evan Dunkley, and TJ LaBare, were honored Wednesday
+The Hinsdale seniors, which include O’Keefe, Nichols, Evan Dunkley, and TJ LaBare, were honored Wednesday night.

 CRAFTSBURY -- The BUHS boys Nordic ski team sits in fourth after the freestyle portion of the two-leg Vermont state championships on Thursday at Craftsbury Outdoor Center.

 Champlain Valley sits atop both the boys and girls standings in Division I, leading MAU 28-61 on the boys side.
 The CVU girls (30) also have a solid cushion on Mount Mansfield (62) and the Patriots (88).

 Colonel Graham Glennon took 10th overall in the Division I individual race and led off on the 4 x 2.5K relay.
 Austin Lester anchored the relay to a fifth place finish.
 Oliver Pomazi and Declan King skied strong legs on the relay after their equally strong individual freestyle race.